moses-b-alexander/stgnn-aqf-praxis/readme.md

 ## 🔍 Objective

-Spatiotemporal graph neural networks, augmented with spatiotemporal positional encoding and exogenous covariates capturing long-term climate trends, predict future air pollution values based on historical data.
-By modelling spatial and temporal relationships between air quality sensors, areas of concentration and patterns of dispersion can be more effectively understood by policymakers (Zheng et al, 2015).
-Thus, they can make more optimal decisions to improve air quality via various environmental measures aimed to mitigate the concerning pollution-related factors identified via spatiotemporal analysis of urban air quality.
+Spatiotemporal graph neural networks, augmented with representational enhancements like positional encoding and attention, forecast air pollution concentration values using air quality sensor network data and long-term climatology statistics.
+By modeling spatiotemporal relationships among air quality sensors, policymakers can more thoroughly understand patterns of pollution dispersion in cities (Zheng et al, 2015).
+Thus, they can make more optimal decisions to improve air quality via various environmental policy measures, consequently increasing life expectancy for urban residents.

 ---